Parco della Musica Jazz Lab

 Although I grew up with Thriller in my veins, I concede to Rava insofar as MJ’s later work is far better than it is often made out to be.
 That being said, it is difficult to oust Bad from the throne it occupies in my listening heart.
 For lifelong fans like myself, Rava’s redux requires a few spins in order to take the album on its own terms, if only because the originals are so ingrained into our very DNA through years, and countless more to come, of experiential listening.
 Here one must encounter them anew.

 It’s easy for us to talk about artists who lived long ago as if they were somehow among us.
 And yet, how do we evoke an artist whose absence is still fresh, whose life and work continues to intersect with so many millions of others?
-With all the MJ tribute albums out there and sure to come, drawing compilations of his preexisting or unfinished work, this one takes a newfound love for what drove him and turns it into something passionate and fun.
+With all the MJ tribute albums already out there and those sure to come, drawing compilations of his preexisting or unfinished work, this one takes a newfound love for what drove him and turns it into something passionate and fun.

 In the end, On the Dance Floor lacks the voice.
 By this I mean not only MJ’s phenomenal pipes, but also the words behind them.
 What distinguishes his later work is its mounting critique against an unforgiving media that searched for every possible opportunity to lambaste one of the most important artists of our time, as well as a more daring interest and insight into the darker corners of the human psyche (“Little Susie” being a prime example).
-By the same token, in spite of the many tributes which, whether ethically or not, have capitalized on his passing, here we have something joyous, uplifting, affirmative.
+By the same token, in spite of the many tributes which, ethically or not, have capitalized on his passing, here we have something joyous, uplifting, affirmative.

 One can therefore see these as translations of a vibrant canon.
 Like translations, they are enjoyable enough on their own terms, yet how fortunate that the originals are accessible beyond all language barriers, for MJ will forever be a language unto himself.